cuines/pediatric-depression-protocols/depression-screening-protocol.md

 ### Immediate Provider Actions
 1. **Review results with adolescent:** Discuss the score in a supportive, non‑judgmental manner.
 Validate their feelings and acknowledge the courage it took to complete the screen.
 2. **Conduct safety assessment:** Ask directly about suicidal ideation, intent, plan, and access to means.
 Use the C‑SSRS questions if available.
 If acute risk is identified, follow the clinic’s Suicide Risk Protocol (see separate document) and do not leave the patient unattended.
+Document presence or absence of suicidal ideation in the patient’s chart.
 3. **Engage parent/guardian (if appropriate):** With the adolescent’s consent, involve the parent/guardian in the discussion.
 Use the parent communication guide (below) to frame the conversation.
 4. **Document findings:** Record the PHQ‑9A score, safety assessment, clinical impressions, and any immediate interventions in the patient’s chart.